Usbac/tundra/README.md

 To run the test suite, follow these steps:

-* Open your terminal and move to your Tundra folder.
+1. Open your terminal and move to your Tundra folder.

-* Run `npm update --save-dev` to install the dependencies.
+2. Run `npm update --save-dev` to install the dependencies.

-* Run `npm test`.
+3. Run `npm test`.

-* Open `http://localhost:8080` in your browser to see the testing view.

 ## Contributing